 Something that could be useful is if you have a link on your website to the page then the link text (known as the ‘anchor text’) needs to be your key phrase.

 Other secondary considerations are things like bold and italic text for your keywords, e.g; 19th century china teapots or 19th century china teapots.
 This highlights the keywords to site visitors but also to search engines too.
 You should also include the keywords in section headers, preferably using what’s known as ‘header tags’ (this tells the browser what type of text the words should be).

 Putting all of these things together takes a bit of thought but if you’ve included all of this and have written good content then you’ll have a well optimised page.

-N.B. at Buswebs we always build complete on-page optimisation into every page on every site we build.
+N.B. at Buzz we always build on-page optimisation into every page on every site we build.
 Contact us if you’d like to know more or give us a quick call on 0116 3552194 to find out how we can help.